MaggieVL/PacMan/README.md

   * Make small steps.
 Sometimes you will be overwhelmed by the possibilities.
 Do not get lost.
 Make small steps.
 * Homework
   * Try to move the PacMan around `ml`
+* Done
+  * made PacMan move in the main directions using the keyboard